It sounds barbaric, but right now, there’s a child being hunted by a witch doctor in rural Uganda.

 We are partnering with Kyampisi Childcare Ministries (KCM) to develop and execute a master plan for Kyampisi.
-We’re creating a ‘hub’ of support that includes a rehabilitation home for children, maternity clinic, school, church, and self-sustaining income streams.
+We’re creating a ‘hub’ of support that includes a rehabilitation home for children, clinic, school, church, and self-sustaining income streams.

 With your help, we’re currently working on two key projects in this community: